 He has extensive operational and field experience and provided expert advice to Canadian, American and British senior strategic leaders.
-During his 30-year career in the Canadian intelligence community, Dr. Taillon conducted operations in both the intelligence and counter-terrorism fields and was the first CSIS officer assigned to Canada’s special forces unit, Joint Task Force 2 (JTF2).
+During his 30-year career in the Canadian intelligence community, Dr. Taillon conducted operations in both the intelligence and counter-terrorism fields with organizations such as the Canadian Security Intelligence Service (CSIS) and Canada’s special forces unit, Joint Task Force 2 (JTF2).

 He has operational experience with American, Canadian and British Special Operations Forces (SOF) and has served in Great Britain, United States, Oman, Bosnia, Kosovo, Ukraine and Afghanistan.

 He conducted 22 foreign Military Training Team missions under US Special Operations Command (USSOCOM) auspices and was an instructor at the NATO Special Operations School in Chievres, Belgium.